×

 There are also several souvenir shops, convenience stores and restaurants available on the first floor of the tower where you can pick up some famous Hakata treats such as sweets or mentaiko.

 Chosen as one of the country’s top 100 night skylines, Fukuoka Tower is lit up in a variety of different color schemes with the changing seasons, so it is also worth visiting at night.
-Whether you go up the tower or just check it out from below, it offers spectacular scenery you can enjoy either way.
+Whether you go up t

 *Don’t forget to show your FUKUOKA TOURIST CITY PASS at the ticket counter to get a discount on your admission! (¥800→¥640)